fshowalter/franksmovielog.com-v1/content/reviews/1237-black-widow-2021.md

 venue_notes:
 ---

-Scarlett Johansson plays Natasha Romanoff, a Russian super-spy turned Avenger in this origin story that opens with her as a tween in suburban Ohio.
+Scarlett Johansson plays Natasha Romanoff, a Russian super-spy turned Avenger in this semi-origin story that opens with her as a tween in suburban Ohio.
 Her bucolic life shatters when authorities discover her family is a sleeper-cell, forcing them to flee to Cuba.
 There, she's separated from her kid sister and shipped off to the Black Widow super-spy training program.

 <!-- end -->